What is Home Systems and Service Line Protection, and Is It Worth the Investment?

 Are There Any Exclusions?

 There are a few exclusions that are worth outlining.
-This policy does not provide coverage for home equipment that doesn’t generate, transmit, or utilize energy or that is not permanently affixed to your home.
+This endorsement does not provide coverage for home equipment that doesn’t generate, transmit, or utilize energy or that is not permanently affixed to your home.
 While this list is not exhaustive, it should give you a good idea of the types of items that are generally NOT covered:

 - A structure, cabinet, compartment, or insulating material associated with a covered piece of equipment